kyma-project/kyma/docs/headless-cms/03-03-markdown-documents.md

       </details>
     </div>

- See the [Content Guidelines](https://github.com/kyma-project/community/tree/master/guidelines/content-guidelines) to learn more details about the customized Markdown features and other rules of writing Markdown content in Kyma.
+ Read the [Content Guidelines](https://github.com/kyma-project/community/tree/master/guidelines/content-guidelines) to learn more about the customized Markdown features and other rules of writing content in Kyma.

  >**CAUTION:** Markdown customized in a different way than in Kyma may not render properly in the Console UI.